 In 1985, we moved to the former Darwin Primary School site in the city and in 1986 to Chrisp Street in Rapid Creek.
 The building was shared with many and various other departments and organisations.
-Over the years we continued to grow, requiring more and more space in the building.
+Over the years we continued to grow, having 35 staff members and 400 students, thus requiring more and more space in the building.

-In January 1998, our name was changed to The Northern Territory Open Education Centre (NTOEC).
+In January 1998, our name was changed to The Northern Territory Open Education Centre (NTOEC) and we grew further to now have 835 students!

 In January 2014, we moved to the campus of Nightcliff Middle School where we stayed for two and a half years.